 Cambodia receives new batch of 3 mln doses of China's Sinovac COVID-19 vaccine

+Photo taken on Sept.
+28, 2021 shows a batch of Sinovac COVID-19 vaccine that has just arrived at the Phnom Penh International Airport in Phnom Penh, Cambodia.
+A new batch of 3 million doses of China's Sinovac COVID-19 vaccine arrived in Phnom Penh, capital of Cambodia, on Tuesday, a senior health official said.
+(Photo by Phearum/Xinhua)

 PHNOM PENH, Sept.
-24 (Xinhua) -- Cambodia on Friday received a new batch of 3 million doses of China's Sinovac COVID-19 vaccine.
+28 (Xinhua) -- A new batch of 3 million doses of China's Sinovac COVID-19 vaccine arrived in Phnom Penh, capital of Cambodia, on Tuesday, a senior health official said.

-"This new batch will be used to inoculate our young children aged from six to under 12 years," she told reporters.
+"This new batch of Sinovac vaccine will be used to support our booster dose campaign," she told reporters.

 The Southeast Asian nation launched a COVID-19 vaccination drive in February.
 As of Sept.
-23, the kingdom has administered at least one dose of COVID-19 vaccines to 12.8 million people, or 80 percent of its 16-million population, the MoH said.
+27, the country had administered at least one dose of COVID-19 vaccines to 13.2 million people, or 82.5 percent of its 16-million population, the MoH said.

-WHO representative to Cambodia Li Ailan told Xinhua earlier this week that Cambodia is one of the most successful countries in the WHO Western Pacific Region in securing adequate vaccines and vaccinating its targeted population.

-"WHO is very pleased that a combination of the Cambodian government's strong leadership, active public participation, and effective partnerships makes Cambodia's vaccine rollout a great success," she said.

-Cambodia on Friday reported a daily record of 822 new COVID-19 cases, lifting the national total caseload to 107,441, the MoH said, adding that 21 more fatalities have been registered, taking the overall death toll to 2,197.
+Cambodia confirmed 866 new COVID-19 cases on Tuesday, pushing the national total caseload to 110,792 so far, the MoH said, adding that 26 more fatalities had been recorded, taking the overall death toll to 2,287.

-An additional 494 patients have recovered, raising the total number of recoveries to 99,628, the MoH said.
+Additional 505 patients have recovered, bringing the total number of recoveries to 101,690, the MoH said.

 Photos